-If Buckfast bees could log onto Ancestry.com, they’d be able to trace their roots back to Germany in the early 1900s, where Brother Adam (Karl Kehrle), a beekeeper at Buckfast Abbey, set out to create a bee breed that would be resistant to disease and who could whip up a lot of honey.
+If Buckfast bees could log onto Ancestry.com, they’d be able to trace their roots back to Germany in the early 1900s.
+Brother Adam (Karl Kehrle), a beekeeper at Buckfast Abbey, set out to create a bee breed that would be resistant to disease and who could whip up a lot of honey.

 Back to our bees!

-Despite the Carniolans’ head start, the Buckfasts wasted no time getting to work and have already filled their hives with comb.
+Despite the Carniolans’ head start, the Buckfasts wasted no time getting to work and already filled their hives with comb.
 This behavior makes total sense for the Buckfasts – I mean, they’re known for being honey-making powerhouses who can get things done even in cold or wet conditions.
-The Buckfasts have already started swarming, too, which you can’t blame them for when their hives are exploding with comb!
+The Buckfasts already started swarming, too, which you can’t blame them for when their hives are exploding with comb!